xylafur/cosc4368-AI-GroupProject/README.md

         The agent keeps track of his position in the world as an x y position, and exposes the user functions that allow him to move either north, south, east or west as well as pick up and drop off blocks

+    policy.py
+        Contains the 3 policies that the agent will use to make decisions on it's movement within the grid world.
+        3 Policies will be used in the experiments:
+            1. PRANDOM
+                 If pickup and dropoff is applicable, choose this operator, otherwise; choose an applicable operator randomly.
+            2. PEPLOIT
+                If pickup and dropoff is applicable, choose this operator; otherwise, choose the operator with the highest Q-VALUE 80% of the time, and choose a different operator 20% of the time.
+If there are any ties between any chosen Q-VALUE, aside pickup and dropoff locations, break the tie with a dice.
+            3. PGREEDY
+                If pickup and dropoff is applicable, choose this operator; apply the applicable operator with the highest Q-VALUE (break ties by rolling a dice for operators with the same Q-VALUE).

     qtable.py
         Has the definition for the qtable that will store all of our data.